John Morrison

 *Winner of the 2015 Sanders Prize in Philosophy of Mind

-"Perceptual Confidence and Categorization"
+"Perceptual Confidence and Categorization,"

 Analytic Philosophy (2017), final

-"Third-Personal Evidence for Perceptual Confidence"
+"Third-Personal Evidence for Perceptual Confidence,"

-Philosophy and Phenomenological Research (forthcoming), final
+Philosophy and Phenomenological Research (2024), final

 Perceptual Structuralism